Bukit Bintang MRT station: Design

-As with all of the underground station of the MRT, Bukit Bintang station is also given an artistic interior theme, which is "Dynamic".
+As with all of the underground stations of the Kajang Line, Bukit Bintang station is also given an artistic interior theme, known as "Dynamic".
 The theme, chosen to represent the dynamic and exciting elements of the country's top central business district, is reflected with different tones of red on the walls in the interior of the station that suggest movements.